The ideal home for your guinea pig

 The ideal guinea pig enclosure will include:

-- A large hutch.
-The RSPCA recommends an absolute minimum size of 4ft by 2ft but the bigger the better.
+- A large hutch - the bigger the better.
 Make sure it’s weatherproof and raised off the ground.

 - A safe and comfy lining in their hutch.
 Clean woodshavings or sawdust are suitable.
 It’s best if any lining used is dust-free.